sfrancesny/Note-Taker/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column and the button disappears

 ## Usage
-Click on the link to the deployed application
+Click on the link to the deployed application.
-Click 'Get Started'
+Click 'Get Started'.
-Create your personalized note
+Create your personalized note.

 ## Resources
 Xpert Learning Assistant